drug-design/course/docs/chapters/protein-structure.md

 ### Challenge in Understanding Protein Structure

-Despite the exciting advances in our understanding of protein folding in the last decade, it remains an unresolved enigma.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/challenge-understanding-protein-structure-63cb14fc'><i class='fa fa-play' aria-hidden='true'></i></button>Despite the exciting advances in our understanding of protein folding in the last decade, it remains an unresolved enigma.
 The prediction of the 3D structure of a protein from sequence data alone is a formidable challenge.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[protein folding]: A spontaneous process directed by the physical and chemical properties of the amino acid sequence that dictate the folding of a protein into a particular conformation.